PetitPrinc3/PIpod-Nano/README.md

 ### Prerequisites

+You'll need a fresh install of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Buster.
-Before following the steps below, make sure that yourn pi is connected to the internet and your Pirate Audio board is connected to your pi.
+Before following the steps below, make sure that your pi is connected to the internet and your Pirate Audio board is connected to your pi.
 At this point, it is preferable to have the pi plugged into the main, rather than having it running on the ups power supply.

-### Installing
+### Automatic Setup

 A step by step series of examples that tell you how to get the project to work on your pi.